 Boreholes are used in agriculture, industry, construction and for domestic use.
-Most water companies use them for water supply.
+Most water companies use them for their water supply.

 The benefits include self-sufficiency and a significantly reduced or non-existent water bill.

-Up to 20,000 litres can be abstracted a day without a licence, and this can contribute to a saving of around £14,000 p.a. with a return on the original investment within 1 or 2 years.
+Up to 20,000 litres can be extracted a day without a licence, and this can contribute to a saving of around £14,000 p.a. with a return on the original investment within 1 or 2 years.